• Go to app

 Secure these passes online before arriving in Japan to fully immerse yourself in inter-city explorations.

 You can also opt for the Suica IC Card, a prepaid e-money card used for traveling and shopping.
-This option is more suitable for short-term visits, than the JR Passes that last for weeks.
+This option is more suitable for short-term visits, compared to the JR Passes that last for weeks.

-Travelers also have the option to consider the Seishun 18 pass, a seasonal rail package with five tickets, costing approximately AUD129.20.
+Travelers also have the option to consider the Seishun 18 pass, a seasonal rail package with five tickets.
 This pass accommodates solo travelers or can be shared within a group.

 3. Air travel